Introduction

 While this response may be adaptive in life-threatening situations, such as facing imminent danger, it becomes perplexing and debilitating in everyday scenarios like attending work or social gatherings.

-Many individuals find themselves metaphorically under the covers, unable to move or engage with daily tasks due to overwhelming feelings.
+Many individuals find themselves metaphorically under the covers, unable to move or engage with daily tasks due to overwhelming feelings of paralysis.

 This phenomenon is termed as “functional freeze,” a concept not clinically defined but recognized in therapeutic circles under various names like freeze response, autopilot mode, or stress paralysis.